MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

 ### Application types and configuration

 Most application types and project configurations are supported, but you will need to edit your project code directly without the help of visual designers.
-For more configuration guidance see [customizing codespaces for windows-based development](customize-codespaces.md).
+For more configuration guidance, see [customizing codespaces for windows-based development](customize-codespaces.md).

 * Project and item templates
 * .NET Core and ASP.NET Core projects